-Today, designing the living area is a significant concern, and more and more homeowners are looking to fit swimming pools in their limited living space.
+Designing the living area is a significant concern today, and more and more homeowners are looking to fit swimming pools in their limited living space.

 When your house has a tiny backyard, opting for a lap pool instead of a swimming pool might be a better idea because of space constraints.
 But note that these pools are not everyone’s cup of tea.
 So, in this guide, we will help you identify if it will be a good option for you.

-And for that purpose, we will be stating the dissimilarities between full-sized swimming pools and lap pools.
+We will describe the dissimilarities between full-sized swimming pools and lap pools for that purpose.
 Go through the read thoroughly, and you will have enough information to make the right choice.
 And once you make this thoughtful choice, your pool parties will be sorted out for good.

 So, without further delay, let’s take a look!